 Contribution to National Economies

-FIVS members have conducted studies to demonstrate how different segments of the alcohol beverage industry contribute to national economies.
+FIVS members have conducted studies to demonstrate how different segments of the wine, spirits and beer sectors contribute to national economies.
 One study, completed in January of 2007, uses a standard methodology which includes direct, indirect, and induced economic effects in order to present a complete picture of the economic impact of the grape, wine, grape juice, table grape, and raisin industries in terms of employment, product revenues, taxes, and many other indices.
 In 2013, there was a study of the contribution that Canadian Industry has made to that country.
 Also in 2013, the Alcohol Beverage Federation of Ireland produced a video demonstrating the multifaceted importance of the Irish Drinks Industry to the Irish economy.
-A report issued in February 2014 and based on 2012 data shows that New York’s grape and wine industry contributed $4.8 billion to that state’s economy.
+A report issued in February 2014 and based on 2012 data shows that New York’s grape and wine sectors contributed $4.8 billion to that state’s economy.
 Please review the reports below for additional information.

 - The Economic Impact of Grapes, Grape Juice and Wine on the New York Economy (2012)